Manonuro/Linux-Server-Configuration-Project/README.md

 Install the PostgreSQL server along with the PostgreSQL contrib package which provides several additional features for the PostgreSQL database:

-- ***`sudo apt-get install libpq-dev python-dev`*** # Install some necessary Python packages for working with PostgreSQL
+- ***`sudo apt install libpq-dev python-dev`*** # Install some necessary Python packages for working with PostgreSQL
 - ***`sudo apt install postgresql postgresql-contrib`***

 Postgres is automatically creating a new user during its installation, whose name is 'postgres'.
-That is a tusted user who can access the database software.
+That is a trusted user who can access the database software.

 - ***`sudo su - postgres`*** # Change the user
 - ***`psql`*** # connect to the database system
-- ***`CREATE USER catalog WITH PASSWORD 'password';`*** # Create a new user called 'catalog' with his password
+- ***`CREATE USER catalog WITH PASSWORD 'password';`*** # Create a new user called 'catalog' with it's password
 - ***`ALTER USER catalog CREATEDB;`*** # Give *catalog* user the CREATEDB capability
 - ***`CREATE DATABASE catalog WITH OWNER catalog;`*** # Create the 'catalog' database owned by *catalog* user
 - ***`\c catalog`*** # Connect to the database